From Unstructured Data to Demand Counterfactuals: Theory and Practice: Introduction

-The success of demand models in predicting (counterfactual) quantities of interest (\emph{counterfactuals} hereafter) hinges on their ability to capture substitution patterns.
-Doing so requires using product attributes as model inputs that correctly reflect the underlying dimensions of differentiation.
-Choosing the correct attributes to use as model inputs poses a fundamental measurement challenge \citep{berry2021foundations}.
+The success of demand models in predicting counterfactual quantities of interest (\emph{counterfactuals} hereafter) hinges on their ability to capture substitution patterns.
+Doing so requires knowledge of the product attributes that correctly reflect the underlying dimensions of differentiation, which poses a fundamental measurement challenge \citep{berry2021foundations}.
 First, consumer choices are often driven by hard-to-quantify characteristics, such as visual design, user friendliness, or style.
-In these cases, a growing literature shows that product images, descriptions, and reviews contain valuable information to capture substitution patterns \citep{compiani2025demand, han2025copyright, lee2025generative}.
-Consumer surveys may also provide measures of product differentiation \citep{Magnolfi_et_al_2022}.
-To use these high-dimensional, unstructured data in demand models, researchers often transform them into lower-dimensional numerical variables, or \emph{embeddings}, using machine learning (ML) methods.
-Second, even numeric attributes could be mismeasured \citep[e.g.,][]{nevo2001measuring, allcott2014gasoline}, or could be high-dimensional and collinear, requiring dimension-reduction \citep[e.g.,][]{Backus_et_al_2021}.
+In these cases, a growing literature shows that product images, descriptions, and reviews contain valuable information to capture substitution \citep{compiani2025demand, han2025copyright, lee2025generative, caouiEstimatingConsumerPreferences2025}.
+Consumer surveys and product recommendations on platforms may also provide useful measures of product differentiation \citep{Magnolfi_et_al_2022, mcclure2025_recommendations}.
+To use these high-dimensional, unstructured data in demand models, practitioners transform them into lower-dimensional numerical variables, or \emph{embeddings}, using machine learning (ML) methods.
+Second, even numeric attributes could be imperfect proxies \citep[e.g.,][]{nevo2001measuring, allcott2014gasoline}, or could be high-dimensional and collinear, requiring dimension-reduction \citep[e.g.,][]{Backus_et_al_2021}.
 In all of these cases, the variables used as inputs in the demand model are \emph{proxies} for the true attributes that drive consumer choices.
-It is essential that these proxies adequately capture the true dimensions of differentiation: poor proxies can lead to biased estimates of demand model parameters and, in turn, biased counterfactuals.
+It is essential that these proxies adequately capture the true dimensions of differentiation: poor proxies can lead to biased estimates of demand model parameters and biased counterfactuals.